-Mariners ride eight-run third inning to series win over lowly Baltimore Orioles
+Mariners ride eight-run third inning to series victory over lowly Baltimore Orioles

-Here’s the easiest possible way to communicate the Mariners’ eight-run third inning on Sunday.
+Here’s the easiest possible way to communicate the Mariners’ eight-run third inning Sunday.

 Mallex Smith walks.
 J.P.
 Crawford singles.
 Domingo Santana singles.
 Smith scores.
 Daniel Vogelbach walks.
 Omar Narvaez flies out.
 Crawford scores.
 Kyle Seager walks.
 Pitching change.
 Doesn’t matter.
 Austin Nola singles.
 Santana scores.
 Mac Williamson gets hit by pitch.
 Vogelbach scores.
 Dee Gordon singles.
 Seager scores.
 Smith singles.
 Nola scores.
 Crawford singles (again).
 Williamson scores.
 Gordon scores.
 Santana strikes out.
 Vogelbach flies out.
 Curtains.

 See?
 Simple.
 But you didn’t come here for simple.
 You came here for context.
-And there was plenty of that to be found in the Mariners’ 13-3 win over Baltimore on Sunday.
+And there was plenty of that to be found in the Mariners’ 13-3 victory over Baltimore on Sunday.

 Take Crawford, for example.
-After the Seattle shortstop’s first single of the inning, he clapped his hands so hard you could hear it from the crowd.
-Each of his first four plate appearances resulted in a hit, and the first three coincidentally came on 93 mph fastballs.
+After the Seattle shortstop’s first single of the inning, he clapped his hands so hard you could hear it above any crowd noise.
+Each of his first four plate appearances resulted in a hit, and the first three, coincidentally, came on 93 mph fastballs.
 His solo homer in the first inning traveled 427 feet at 107 mph.
 It screamed into the seats before the streaking 24-year-old could trot halfway to first.

 “J.P. is in a really good spot,” Mariners manager Scott Servais said.
 “I thought he was playing great before he had the setback with the ankle injury, and he came back and has not missed a beat.
 Very confident.
 He has a good idea of the strike zone, and when he juiced that ball for the home run in the first inning you kind of had a feeling he might have a big day.”

 “Big day” does not begin to cover it.
-Crawford finished 4-for-4 with four RBI and two runs scored, in undoubtedly the best offensive performance of his brief (and promising) big league career.
+Crawford finished 4 for 4 with four RBI and two runs scored, in undoubtedly the best offensive performance of his brief (and promising) big-league career.
 He’s now hitting .300 with a .377 on-base percentage in exactly 100 at-bats in his first season with Seattle.

 “We certainly gave up a good player to get J.P.
 Crawford,” Servais said, referencing the departed Jean Segura.
 “But with where he’s at in his development, at his age, it’s huge.
 Just let him go out there; let him play.
 You know, let him learn.
 That’s what it’s about.